-The benefits provided are consistent with market practice and include medical benefits, flexible benefits and transport allowance.
+The benefits provided are consistent with market practice and include medical benefits, flexible benefits, overseas allowance and transport allowance.
 Eligibility for these benefits will depend on individual salary grade and length of service.

 The MSE Performance Share Plan was approved by the shareholders at the AGM held on 20 April 2017 and adopted by the Company.
 The duration of the plan, commencing on the date of adoption, is for a maximum period of 10 years.
-The Company did not award any shares to any employee in FY2023.
-Details of the plan are set out in the Directors' Statement on pages 51 to 53.
+The Company did not award any shares to any employee in FY2024.
+Details of the plan are set out in the Directors' Statement on pages 53 to 55 of this Annual Report 2024.